 Please note that while Alabama Lifespan Respite wishes we could help all qualified individuals who seek assistance, regrettably we only have limited funds to meet the needs of qualified caregivers.
 Therefore, we can only respond to requests based on our available resources.

-Click on the application to begin.
+Click on the application below to begin.
 Scroll down to learn more about the program.

-Complete the FORM and send with proof of care recipient diagnosis to: APPLICATIONS ARE NOT BEING ACCEPTED AT THIS TIME.
-PLEASE CHECK BACK SEPT.
-4, 2020.
+Complete the AL Respite Application 2020-21 Fillable form and send with proof of care recipient diagnosis to:

 Mail: Alabama Respite, 1856 Keats Dr. NW, Huntsville, AL 35810

 Need help completing your application?
-Watch this short step-by-step video.
+Watch this step-by-step instructional video

 Caregiver considerations when applying for the Alabama Respite Reimbursement Program: